adi-testing/qa-agent-stack/README.md

 # AI-Driven Automated Software Tester

-A lightweight AI agent system that automates software testing.
+A lightweight AI agent system that automates unit testing.
 This tool reads your Python code, generates `pytest` unit tests using the LM Studio API, and saves them for execution.
 It is designed to simplify and accelerate the testing process.

 ---